alex1504/wx-guita_tab/README.md

 - [ ] Interactive optimization of picture loading

 ## Project Descriptions
-1. Using [bmob](https://www.bmob.cn/) to provide data service
+- Using [bmob](https://www.bmob.cn/) to provide data service
-2. The guitar spectrum data are all from the Internet.
-Crawler scripts are developed with Node, and the source code is at [The guitar spectrum aggregation API warehouse] (https://github.com/alex1504/node-guita-spider)
+- The guitar spectrum data are all from the Internet.
+Crawler scripts are developed with Node, and the source code is at [The guitar spectrum aggregation API warehouse] (https://github.com/alex1504/node-guita-spider),Interface document step to
+[Guitar spectrum aggregated API interface document] (http://www.huzerui.com/node-guita-spider/docs)
-3. The app aims at providing easy tabs searching, all images stored in qiniu excepts tabs.
+- The app aims at providing easy tabs searching, all images stored in qiniu excepts tabs.
-4. If the project is useful for you, don't forget to **star**it, your support is my driving force.
+- If the project is useful for you, don't forget to **star**it, your support is my driving force.